RaptorBlingx/enms-project/ui_guide.md

 Edit `PLANT_THRESHOLDS` array in `python-api/dpp_simulator.py` and `python-api/pdf_service.py` to change how quickly plants grow relative to energy consumption.

-**Use Cases for Custom Plants:**
-- **Automotive Industry**: Use car assembly imagery (parts → finished vehicle → rusted/scrapped car)
-- **Construction**: Building construction stages (foundation → completed structure → demolition/decay)
-- **Technology**: Circuit board assembly (bare board → fully populated → broken/corroded)
-- **Seasonal Themes**: Holiday-specific imagery for marketing events
-- **Other Filament Sources**: Create plants for hemp, algae, bamboo, or other bio-based materials

-**Important**: Always include a **decline/negative phase** in later stages to maintain the sustainability message that excessive consumption has consequences.

 ### Educational Value

 The Energy Plant visualization serves multiple purposes beyond aesthetics:

 **Sustainability Awareness:**
 - Makes abstract energy consumption tangible and memorable
-- **Wilting/dying plants create emotional impact**: Operators don't want to "kill" their plant
-- Encourages operators to think about energy efficiency in a visceral way
+- Encourages operators to think about energy efficiency
-- Creates friendly competition between shifts to "keep the plants alive and healthy"
+- Creates friendly competition between shifts
-- Provides immediate, honest feedback: "Your energy usage is harming the environment"
+- Provides immediate feedback on energy usage

 **Client Communication:**
-- Easy to explain to non-technical stakeholders: "See how the plant dies when we use too much energy?"
+- Easy to explain to non-technical stakeholders
 - Visually impressive and memorable in client presentations
-- Demonstrates commitment to honest sustainability tracking (not greenwashing)
+- Demonstrates commitment to sustainability tracking
-- Shows clients you're serious about minimizing environmental impact

 **Team Engagement:**
 - Gamification creates emotional investment in efficiency
-- **Negative feedback (dying plant) is more motivating than positive alone**
 - Visual feedback is more engaging than raw numbers
-- Can track "plant health" over time as a team KPI
+- Can track progress over time as a team KPI
-- Operators take pride in maintaining "healthy" plants (low energy jobs)

-**Behavioral Psychology:**
-- **Loss aversion**: People are more motivated to prevent plant death than to achieve growth
-- Immediate visual consequences create behavioral change
-- Associates high energy use with negative outcome (death) at a subconscious level

 ---